-One hundred keystone digital companies were benchmarked across four measurement areas: access, skills, use and innovation.
+Two hundred keystone digital companies were benchmarked across four measurement areas: access, skills, use and innovation.
 The results show that commitment and contribution towards digital inclusion is highly uneven across industries in the digital sector, measurement areas, and markets of operation.
-While a few leading companies comprehensively demonstrate best practices, most have yet to embrace digital inclusion as a core responsibility.
+While a few leading companies comprehensively demonstrate best practices, most have yet to embrace digital inclusion as a core responsibility

 The regional filter ‘other’ refers to Latin America and the Caribbean, Middle East, Pacific, Sub-Saharan Africa and Canada.
-Companies from Hong Kong SAR, China and Taiwan, China have been classified in Asia due to the different legal environments they operate under.
+Companies from Hong Kong and Taiwan have been classified in Asia due to the different legal environments they operate under.